7 Takeaways From President Trump's Oval Office Address

 3. The president's real audience: wavering congressional Republicans

 While Trump was trying to say he speaks for everyone, his real audience may have been congressional Republicans who are starting to feel the political pressure as the partial shutdown drags on.
-Three Senate Republicans have said they want the government back open, and Vice President Pence was on Capitol Hill Tuesday meeting with House Republicans.
+Three Senate Republicans have said they want the government back open, and Vice President Pence was on Capitol Hill on Tuesday meeting with House Republicans.

 4. Instead of being empathetic to federal workers, he insisted this is what they want